Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Noise covariance matrix and significance

 \subsubsection{Noise simulation}

-The subtle nature of the distribution of the maximum SNR ($\rho_{\rm{max}}$), due to the non zero covariance between the pixels on the sky plays an important role in the significance calculations.
+The subtle nature of the distribution of the maximum SNR ($\rho_{\rm{max}}$), due to the nonzero covariance between the pixels on the sky plays an important role in the significance calculations.
 On the other hand, the folded data for an observation run is expected to be nearly distributed in a Gaussian manner due to the central limit theorem, as each folded data segment has been averaged over several sidereal days.
 Using these properties of the analysis, the probability distribution of $\rho_{\mbox{max}}$ can be obtained by simulating many realizations of the dirty maps, using the full NCVM.
-We use the Python {\tt{Numpy}} in-built multivariate pseudo-random number generator to perform this simulation.
+We use the standard Python library NUMPY's built-in multivariate pseudorandom number generator to perform this simulation.
 We carry out $N_{\mbox{sim}} = 10^3$ background realizations.
-Then the $p\mbox{-value}$ is given by,
+Then the $p$-value is given by,

 where the numerator describes the number of simulated backgrounds that exceed $\rho_{\mbox{max}}$.